-Vertical Village Alliance is about forming partnerships to develop creative village models and programs,
+Vertical Village Alliance is about forming partnerships to develop creative village models and activities,

-as well as ways to augment neighbor care with home or community-based medical care.
+as well as systems to augment neighbor care with home or community-based medical care.

 Besides caring neighbors, here’s who we plan to gather to help vertical villages spread: